ixjf/MSIRGB/README.md

 You can download all available scripts separately from MSIRGB.
 See [How to install](#how-to-install) for instructions.

 # Scripts
-Learn more about scripting functionality and find the API reference in the [wiki](../../wiki/Scripts).
+Learn more about how to create scripts and find the API reference in the [wiki](../../wiki/Scripts).

 # How to install
  1. Check if your motherboard is supported [here](#motherboard-support).
 If it is, you may proceed.
 If it isn't, it's possible the program won't work with your motherboard.
 There are MSI motherboards which aren't listed but are supported, but **PLEASE do not attempt to use this program with a non-MSI board.
 It will DEFINITELY not work**.